GuyYar1/PythonDelivRepo/README.md

 The project developed in python.
 It is an console application uses that requires 2 parameters: City, [Country code] The project check if there is internet connection otherwise it notify the user. if there is so it goes to the weather site "https://openweathermap.org/forecast5#name5" and perform a query using two api calls.

+Note: There will be refactoring which enters logic , classes , Code strategy - but need to be familier with the use in python.
+        Add refactoring plan\design.

 # Steps:

 <<<<<<< Updated upstream